kuanb/kuanb.github.io/_posts/2015-11-15-node-for-data-cleaning copy.md

 published: true
 title: Frontline dispatch, using Node for data munging
 layout: post
-summary: TLDR I should have stuck with Python
+summary: TL;DR I should have stuck with Python
 ---